 32. Juice Boxes: Swap out sugary sodas for all natural 100% juice.

 33. Kids Purses: If you’re little girl likes to accessorize or just carry a bunch of stuff around with her, consider a cute little purse for an Easter gift.

 34. Play-Doh: Encourage your child’s creativity and imagination with the gift of Play-Doh.

-35. Self-Inking Stamps: If your little one is crafty then self-inking stamps can be a great addition to his or her Easter basket.
+35. Self-Inking Stamp Sets: If your little one is crafty then self-inking stamps can be a great addition to his or her Easter basket.
 However, I recommend supervision.

 36. Novelty Erasers: With some fun erasers in hand, your child will be more than ready to head back to school after spring break in order to show them off to his or her classmates.